jayaemekar/systemdesign/docs/DesigningTypeaheadSuggestion.md

   </kbd>
 </p>

-Now if the user has typed ‘cap’, our service can traverse the trie to go to the node ‘P’ to find all the terms that start with this prefix (e.g., cap-tion, cap-ital etc).
+Our service can now traverse the trie to the node 'P' to locate all the phrases that begin with this prefix if the user types 'cap' (e.g., cap-tion, cap-ital etc).

-We can merge nodes that have only one branch to save storage space.
-The above trie can be stored like this:
+To conserve storage capacity, we can merge nodes with only one branch.
+This is how the above trie can be saved:

 <p align="center">
   <kbd>